Phase I Water Shortage Restrictions

 Tampa, FL 33637

-from year-round water conservation measures or water shortage restrictions is available if an alternative irrigation plan is proposed.
-To confirm that a variance is needed, check with our staff during normal business hours at 1-800-848-0499 (FL only) or email Water.Variances@WaterMatters.org.
+A Petition for Variance from year-round water conservation measures or water shortage restrictions is available for qualified circumstances.
+To confirm that a variance is needed or for assistance when filling out an application form, check with our staff during normal business hours at 1-800-848-0499 (FL only) or email Water.Variances@WaterMatters.org.